jvalderrama/devo/README.md

-5. A `kubernetes deployment` has been provided assuming the `push` of the previous docker images to a Devo repository, generated and guaranteed a minimum number of pods in different workers nodes in the K8s cluster to have a `first HA approach for the API application using the PodAntiaffinity` feature and using a 'infrastructure' namespace.
-Finally a `Pod elasticity` has been created in order to attend high or low demand of the service using `HPA` resource with its corresponding `Ingress resource`.
+5. A `kubernetes deployment` has been provided assuming the `push` of the previous docker images to a Devo repository, generated and guaranteed a minimum number of pods in different workers nodes in the K8s cluster to have a `first HA approach for the API application using the PodAntiaffinity` feature and using an `infrastructure` namespace.
+Finally a `Pod elasticity` has been created in order to attend high or low demand of the service using `HPA` resource with its corresponding `Service and Ingress resource`.

-6. Finally a guide is given to create a `Helm Chart` for the API application, and ansible can be used as before to deploy the k8s templates in a Jenkins pipeline as well.
+6. Finally a guide is given to create a `Helm Chart` for the API application.
+Ansible can be used like before in order to deploy the k8s templates in a Jenkins pipeline as well.

 ## References